oweitman/ioBroker.openligadb/README.md

 * fixed getting oids in vis runtime
 ### 0.0.4
 * fixed more oids in vis runtime
+### 0.0.5
+* highlight favorite club,
+* Replacement value for edit mode if showgameday is set with binding,
+* widget gameday setting for start gameday an length (-1,3 = show previous gameday and 3 gamedays after that)
+* some documentation
+* remove unused code
+* new widget: next x games of club
+* fix issue for dynamic with of club column

 ## License
 MIT License